ElliotFriedman/global-reentrancy-locks/README.md

 - `_unlock(uint8 toUnlock)`: Unlocks the system to a specific level.

 These functions should be called by child contracts that inherit the `BaseGlobalReentrancyLock`.

+BaseGlobalReentrancy lock contains many assert statements.
+All of these statements can be safely removed for production builds as their purpose is solely to assist symbolic tools in proving correctness of the program.

 ## GlobalReentrancyLock Example